 Visit the ancient Arena

 Verona’s ancient Arena is a gorgeous Roman amphitheater, where you can experience opera the way it’s meant to be experienced.
 It is capable of accommodating 30,000 people who came from far and wide to attend theatrical performances and major sports events of the time.
 Built in the 1st century AD it has also hosted live concerts by Ms. Peachy’s favorite One Direction… Whitney Houston, Paul McCartney and other stars.
 Arena di Verona is a gorgeous, immaculately preserved Roman amphitheater located on a Piazza Bra along with a monument to Vittorio Emanuele II.
-Shouldn’t take tou more than 15 to 20 minutes to explore.
+It shouldn’t take you more than 15 to 20 minutes to explore.
+It warrants a stop on your one day in Verona itinerary!
 Then walk down the charming street lined with other remarkable historic buildings such as the beautiful Chiesa di San Nicolò all’Arena, whose front resembles classical Greek temples.

 Stop for lunch at Piazza Bra